Thorinair/Princess-Luna/README.md

     - `!mlp` Lists the time left until the next My Little Pony: Friendship is Magic episode.
 You may also specify the timezone after the command.
     - `!time` Lists the current date and time.
 You may also specify the timezone after the command.
     - `!np` Lists the currently playing track on PonyvilleFM.
-    - `!lyrics` Lists lyrics of a specified track.
-Also functions similar like previous command to list lyrics of tracks on PonyvilleFM.
-Use "list" parameter to list all known lyrics.
-    - `!artwork` Shows artwork for a specified track.
-Also functions similar like previous command to show artwork for tracks on PonyvilleFM.
-Use "list" parameter to list all known artworks.
     - `!phase` Lists info about the Moon phases.
 You may also specify the timezone after the command.
     - `!moon` Sends an image of the Moon as it is right now.
     - `!room` Lists the physical status of Thorinair's real life room.
 Powered using the [VariPass](https://varipass.org) website.